lstellway/lstellway/README.md

 At times, working with software is like being a construction worker.<br />
 Other times, it is like being a composer: pulling all the right pieces together to create a masterpiece.

-Here are some technologies I work with _(not all-inclusive)_ to give you an idea where I may be able to contribute.<br />
+Here are some technologies I work with _(not all-inclusive)_ to give you an idea where I may be able to contribute.
-Feel free to [email me](mailto:logan@loganstellway.com) for a resume or to ask about your project!

-_¡También hablo español, si prefieres!_

 ```mermaid
 mindmap